 + PRO: Affordable suburbs

-Despite the high costs, more affordable neighbourhoods in the suburbs exist.
+Despite the high rental costs, Dublin's suburbs have more affordable neighbourhoods.
 Ballyfermot, 4 miles (7km) from the city centre and Finglas, halfway between the city centre and the airport, offer more reasonable options.
 Clondalkin, 6 miles (10km) from the centre, is another area with lower median house prices.

 + PRO: Free education